wbzyl/nosql-tutorial/views/mongodb.md

 </blockquote>

 MongoDB is a document-oriented database.
+Each MongoDB instance has multiple databases, and each database can have multiple collections.

 MongoDB can be thought of as the goodness that erupts when a traditional key-value store collides with a relational database management system, mixing their essences into something that’s not quite either, but rather something novel and fascinating.